carlos-vf/Deep-Learning/theory/YOLO_history.md

 ## YOLOv6 (2022)
 New version that uses a different network (EfficientNet-L2) as backbone.

 It also introduces a new method for generating the anchor boxes, called "dense anchor boxes".
+Designed for efficiency since its main focus was industrial application.

 ## YOLOv7 (2022)
-Nothing of interest.
+It introduced techniques like Model Scaling Techniques, Re-parameterization Planning and Coarse-to-fine auxiliary head supervision to improve its efficiency.

 ## YOLOv8 (2023)
 The main improvement of YOLOv8 was introducing anchor-free detection, which simplified the architecture and improved the detection of small objects.

 The **backbone** is made by an enhanced version of the **CSPDarknet** which contains multiple **Cross Stage Partial (CSP)** block.
 Each block contains a split operation (part of the feature map is passed to convolutional layers and the other is directly concatenated to the output of the block), a dense block, a transition layer and a concatenation operation.

-It uses advanced activation functions like SiLU (Swish) improving gradient flow and feature expressiveness.
+It uses advanced activation functions like **SiLU (Swish)** improving gradient flow and feature expressiveness.
-It uses task-specific losses (the model provides for multiple tasks like detection, segmentation or classification) and Mosaic augmentation, Cutout and MixUp.
+It uses task-specific losses (the model provides for multiple tasks like detection, segmentation or classification) and **Mosaic augmentation**, **Cutout** and **MixUp**.

 The **neck** is made by a **Path Aggregation Network (PANet)**, this network is build upon *Feature pyramid networks (FPN)* with an additional bottom-up path.
 Specifically, it contains a bottom-up path for feature extraction, a top-down path for semantic feature propagation, and an additional bottom-up path for further feature hierarchy enhancement.
 At each level, features from corresponding bottom-up and top-down path are fused usually through element-wise addition or concatenation.
 It also introduces adaptive feature pooling to enhance multi-scale feature fusion, pooling features from all levels for each Region of Interest (RoI).
 This design improves the network’s ability to detect objects at various scales, essential to imrpove detection on small objects.